What Combining Form Means Female

 Detailed Explanation

 The combining form "gyneco-" or "gyno-" originates from the Greek word "gynē," meaning "woman" or "female."
 It is commonly used in medical terminology to describe aspects of female anatomy, physiology, and health.
-For example, the term "gynecology" combines "gyneco-" with "logy" (the study of) to mean "the study of women's health," particularly focusing on the female reproductive system.
+As an example, the term "gynecology" combines "gyneco-" with "logy" (the study of) to mean "the study of women's health," particularly focusing on the female reproductive system.
 This combining form is not only limited to human biology but also extends to other species where female characteristics or functions are being described.

 Step-by-Step or Concept Breakdown